 The drawer

-The drawer had remained closed for decades, and in it lay the patterns carved by my grandfather, a man who had lived through wars and borders that were not abstract lines but instructions that decided where a life could move and when it could pause.
+and in it lay the patterns carved by my grandfather, a man who had lived through wars and borders that were not abstract lines but instructions that decided where a life could move and when it had to stop.

 and he worked with the patience of someone who knew that movement would never be his. and yet the patterns grew under his hands.